openebs/website/website/src/blogs/2019-03-26-litmus-journey-of-a-storage-e2e-and-chaos-framework-for-kubernetes.md

 excerpt: The objective of the Litmus project is to help evaluate stateful workloads on Kubernetes via storage & infrastructure focused end-to-end (e2e) tests that use chaos engineering tools & principles
 ---

 **This article is part of a #ProjectUpdates series on Litmus.
-In this blog post, we will share the latest developments in the project, which was announced & open-sourced during the **[**KubeCon Europe 2018**](https://blog.openebs.io/litmus-release-a-chaos-monkey-on-your-kubernetes-stateful-workloads-6345e01b637d)**.**
+In this blog post, we will share the latest developments in the project, which was announced & open-sourced during the **[KubeCon Europe 2018](https://blog.openebs.io/litmus-release-a-chaos-monkey-on-your-kubernetes-stateful-workloads-6345e01b637d)**

 The objective of the Litmus project is to help evaluate stateful workloads on Kubernetes via storage & infrastructure focused end-to-end (e2e) tests that use chaos engineering tools & principles, amongst other aids, with the test cases executed as kubernetes jobs.
 Over the last 10 months, there have been several improvements to the framework based on community feedback alongside an increase in the test library.
 The focus areas & improvements through this period, ongoing efforts & upcoming features have been summarised in the subsequent sections.